howardhokyin/howardhokyin/README.md

 ### Hi there 👋
+🌱 I’m currently learning C# and Java
+📫 How to reach me: howard.hyca@gmail.com
 <!--
 **howardhokyin/howardhokyin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.